Should we expect to encounter God when the Church gathers?

-There’s certainly nothing seeker-friendly about this kind of experience!
-This is what we desperately need in our Churches.
+There’s certainly nothing very seeker-friendly about this kind of experience!

-I want them to be reeling a bit.
-They should be jolted — mentally, emotionally and volitionally — when they encounter God.
+Should they be reeling a bit – jolted — mentally, emotionally and volitionally — when they encounter God?

 If the person is “an unbeliever or someone who does not understand,” this is what should happen.